Pietro Marubi: Early career

 Pjetër befriends a mountain man, Rrok Kodheli, and brings his two sons Mati and Mikel Kodheli under his wing to teach them photography.
 The first of his apprentices will be sent to the Academy of Arts in Venice and later in Trieste in Sebastianutti & Benque photographic studio.
 Unfortunately, Mati Kodheli died suddenly in 1881 at the age of 19.

-After the death of his brother, was Mikel Kodheli who took the role of assistant at a photographic studio.
-Enthusiastic, eager to learn, Kel was also sent to Trieste to be trained as a photographer.
+After the death of his brother, it was Mikel Kodheli who took the role of assistant at a photographic studio.
+Enthusiastic, eager to learn, Kel as he was called, was also sent to Trieste to be trained as a photographer.

 Career and photography

 The first picture of Pjetër Marubi dates back to 1858, in which was photographed Hamza bey Kazazi, at that time a patriot and leader of the movement for independence from the Ottoman Empire in Albania.
 At that time, Marubi was only 24 years old and so began his career as a photographer, where he would pursue until the last days of his life.
-Many of early works of Marubi show the political events, important figures and events that have changed the country's history, such as the League of Prizren (1874) and the Mirdita Uprising (1876–1877).
+Many of early works of Marubi show the political events, important figures and events that have changed the country's history, such as the League of Prizren (1878) and the Mirdita Uprising (1876–1877).
 At first, Marubi photographed Shkodra's delegation attending the League of Prizren, which today is considered one of the rare testimonies of that organization.

 The earlier photos of Marubi were black and white 21 x 27 cm, 26 x 31 cm and 30 x 40 cm.
 Later taking new tripod and portable cameras, he made 13 x 18 cm and 18 x 24 cm photos.
 Also the collodion plates were prepared by himself in his atelier.
 In his works all the social classes of the country were indistinctly represented.
 From shepherds, to criminals, passing by famous actors or local rulers of the Ottoman Empire.

 Marubi often worked as a photojournalist for foreign magazines, such as L'Illustration, The Illustrated London News and the Italian newspapers La Guerra d'Oriente and L'Illustrazione Italiana.
 His photos were published in these newspapers to show the events of the time.

 Death and legacy

 Pjetër Marubi died in 1903, in Sanjak of Shkodër, at the time Ottoman Empire, probably 69 years old.
-Unmarried and childless, Pjëter Marubi left his studio, his works and everything else possessed, as a legacy to his pupil, Mikel "Kel" Kodheli.
+Although married to Marietta, but childless, Pjëter Marubi left his studio, his works, and everything else he possessed as a legacy to his pupil, Mikel "Kel" Kodheli.
 After the death of Pjeter, Mikel Kodheli, as a gesture of gratitude, changed his own last name to Marubi, keeping alive the memory and the work of his master.

 Kel Marubi, as he is widely known, continued to work in the footsteps of his master and his contribution in photography is as important as Pjetër Marubi.
 The Marubi Dynasty continued for three generations, with Pjetër, Kel and Gegë Marubi, Keli's son.